-Topic #625-000-007 January 1, 2013 Plans Preparation Manual, Volume 1 - English Revised - January 1, 2014
+Topic #625-000-007 January 1, 2013 Plans Preparation Manual, Volume 1 - English Revised - January 1, 2015

 - 2. When a drop-off is to be shielded with guardrail, a minimum of 62.5 feet of guardrail is required to develop proper ribbon strength.
-A minimum clear area 4 feet wide is to be provided behind the guardrail to allow the guardrail to deflect when impacted.
-Proper slope and soil bearing for the posts is to be provided. - 3.
+A minimum clear area 5 feet wide from the face of the guardrail is to be provided behind the standard W-beam guardrail to allow for dynamic deflection when impacted.
+Use alternates shown in Table 4.3.1 for clear areas less than 5 feet.
+A minimum distance of 2 feet shall be provided from the back face of the guardrail posts to the shoulder slope break in order to provide proper soil bearing resistance for the posts. - 3.
 Another consideration is whether the drop-off has a significant crash history.
 Dropoffs that have had 3 crashes within a five-year period shall be shielded.
 Five years of crash data for a particular site can be obtained from the Safety Office.